FontaineRiant/Gleam/README.md

 This project was done as part of a bachelor's thesis at HEIG-VD.
 It is a collection of notebooks that were used to explore different types of geographical data.
-They also enable the user to train a convolutional neural network that predicts the population density of a region with a high resolution (500-1000m) from nightime satellite imagery.
+They also enable the user to train a convolutional neural network that predicts the population density of a region with a high level of detail (250-1000m) from nightime satellite imagery.

 # Requirements